 - Response Time.

 Any delay in synchronous replication mode can also delay the commit of the transactions on the primary databases.
 In a Netweaver ABAP stack, this delay would be seen in the SAP Business Suite as a longer database response time in the Netweaver UPDATE work processes, therefore the delay is unlikely to be seen by the users themselves.
 In a Java stack, there is no such UPDATE work process, so the Java stack is likely to be more sensitive to longer response times.

-In the next part, we will step through the replication of a single transaction and discuss the impact of different scenarios along the way.
+In the next part (part 4 is here), we will step through the replication of a single transaction and discuss the impact of different scenarios along the way.